jamsyoung/functional-testing-prototypes/README.md

 Seems there are a variety of ways to do automated functional testing.
 This is the result of some research I have done to determine which is best for my projects.

+My goal is to do a small set of tests using each combination of projects and see what is good and bad about each.

 ## Technologies